Resonant neutrino self-interactions and the $H_0$ tension: Cosmological results

 \section{Cosmological results}

 In this section, we use different sets of cosmological observations to constrain the parameters of the resonant neutrino self-interactions model.
 The observations include CMB power spectra from Planck 2018, which consist of the combined TT, TE, EE, low E, and lensing likelihoods \cite{Planck:2018nkj,planck_likelihood}.
 Baryonic acoustic oscillations (BAO) measurements from BOSS DR12 galaxies \cite{BOSS:2016wmc} and low-z BAO data from 6DF \cite{Beutler_2011} and MGS \cite{Ross_2015}.
-Additionally, we also incorporate the most recent local measurement of $H_0$ by the SH0ES collaboration \cite{Riess_2022}.
+Additionally, we also incorporate the most recent local measurement of $H_0$ by the SH0ES collaboration \footnote{Note that models that incorporate late-time solutions of $H_0$ are inconsistent with the approach of incorporating a prior for $H_0$ into the analysis \cite{Giampaolo2020,Camarena2021,Efstathiou2021}.
+However, that is no the case for our model. } \cite{Riess_2022}.
 Throughout this paper, we only use two data combinations that we call Planck + BAO and Planck + BAO + $H_0$, respectively.

 In order to test the resonant model with observations we run multiple Markov chain Monte Carlo (MCMC) with the publicly available code \textsc{montepython} \cite{Montepython2013,Brinckmann2019_montepython}.
 We vary all six $\Lambda$CDM base parameters.
 Additionally, we include the two neutrino parameters $\sum m_\nu$ and $N_{\rm eff}$ plus the neutrino-scalar coupling $g_\nu$.
+We are assuming a diagonal and universal coupling.
 As we mentioned in section \ref{sec:scatt_rate}, we fix the mediator mass to find the numerical solution of the interaction rate, which we supply precomputed to \textsc{class}.
-For this reason, we can not use $m_\varphi$ as a free parameter.
+For this reason, we cannot use $m_\varphi$ as a free parameter.
 Our main sample consists of the following set of masses: \{$10^{-2}$, $10^{-1}$, 1, $10$, $100$\} eV.
 This sample covers the entire resonant parameter space.

-It is worth mentioning that we also ran multiple MCMCs for larger mediator masses, although, these chains did not converge because they need a larger value of $g_\nu$, mimicking the heavy mediator scenario.

 Additionally, we ran MCMCs using the $\Lambda$CDM model with Planck + BAO dataset for reference of the standard case.
 Finally, we used both linear and logarithmic priors for $g_\nu$, in both cases we found the same results that we discuss below.
+Hereafter, we will only present the results when using the linear prior.